 (l) Any other factor considered by the court to be relevant to a particular child custody dispute.

 A custody battle can be an expensive and complex process.
-In addition to the Friend of the Court, a custody battle may also include the use of an independent child custody evaluation. (http://www.thedivorceguy.com/a-child-custody-evaluation-are-you-ready-to-take-the-test/)
+In addition to the Friend of the Court, a custody battle may also include the use of an independent child custody evaluation.
+While most child custody evaluations are accomplished with the assistance of the Friend of the Court, courts and clients often utilize an independent clinical or forensic psychologist to conduct a child custody evaluation, typically, a PhD.

 Court’s utilize the Friend of the Court to help navigate the 12 child custody factors and make recommendations to the parties and the court.
 This process often helps people settle the child custody dispute and if the parties are unable to decide, the judge will.